 While its market share percentage is unmistakably dwarfed by Google’s dominance, Bing still commands billions of eyeballs and high-intent searches per month.
 Could having a presence on just a fraction of those searches thanks to a Bing Places listing be transformational for your business?
 Of course it could.

-It’s quick and easy to set up a Bing Places for Business listing (we have a detailed guide on doing so here).
+It’s quick and easy to set up a free Bing Places for Business listing (we have a detailed guide on doing so here).
 After signing in or creating a Bing Places for Business account, you can check if a listing already exists and claim it as your own if so and then add any missing details.

 If you have already spent time optimizing your Google My Business listing, there’s also an option to import all of your information to Bing Places with just one click.